danmelton/dotfiles/README.md

 # [DanMelton](https://github.com/danmelton)’s dotfiles

 These are my dotfiles.
 Feel free to use.
-They are based, loosely on alrra's files, with a couple more gems.
+They are based on alrra's files, with a couple more applications, shortcuts, yada.

 ## Setup

-        bash -c "$(curl -LsS https://raw.github.com/alrra/dotfiles/master/setup.sh)"
+        Git clone to a folder of your choice, then run ./setup.sh